December 16th, 2020: A new version of the PTDaemon® tool is now available

 - The update process requires you to already have the full binary

-of a given version of the SPEC PTDaemon tool, and a connection to the internet while running the actual update utility itself.
+of a given version of the PTDaemon tool, and a connection to the internet while running the actual update utility itself.

 - Create a directory for your update process